 We are a UGC-based online content community, where content creators contribute a wealth of knowledge, experience, and insights.
-The Zhihu content is presented in various forms and features such as Q&As, articles, videos, live streaming, and groups.
-Our community had 649.3 million cumulative pieces of content as of December 31, 2022, including 505.9 million Q&As.
-The comprehensive Zhihu content encompasses over 1,000 verticals.
-Popular categories include consumer digital, movies and videos, lifestyle and fashion, mother and baby care, arts and science, education, sports and games, business and finance, and automobiles, among others.
+Zhihu's content is presented in diversified forms and features such as Q&As, articles, videos, live streaming, and groups.
+Our community had 774.7 million cumulative pieces of content as of December 31, 2023.
+Our comprehensive content covers more than 1,000 verticals.
+Popular categories include career development, science and engineering, art, consumer digital, movies and short stories, business and finance, mother and baby care, lifestyle and fashion, sports, and games, among others.
 Various distribution channels are available for users to effectively and efficiently explore the Zhihu content, such as feeds, searches, trending topics, and follows.
-As a comprehensive online content community, we seek to maintain a diverse content portfolio.
+As a comprehensive online content community, we seek to maintain a diverse portfolio of content offerings.
+To that end, we have deepened penetration in our cornerstone verticals through various means, such as inspiring content creators to engage with in-depth content generated by professional users.

-The Zhihu content is primarily organized in the Q&A form, as we believe that Q&A is an intuitive and efficient way to inspire and facilitate discovery, learning, discussion, and engagement.
-A question may become trending immediately attracting a string of answers of different lengths, styles, and perspectives.
-A question may also remain relevant over a long period of time, with answers accumulating, reflecting timeless value of such content.
-As we accumulate experience in comprehending content through our "fulfillness" approach and understanding users and content creators through TopicRank algorithms, we are able to effectively facilitate creation of high-quality content and its distribution to users for consumption.
-In addition to Q&As, the Zhihu content can be contributed in the form of articles to facilitate more focused discussions in particular fields and to build systematic knowledge graphs.
+Zhihu's content is primarily organized in the Q&A format, as we believe that Q&A is an intuitive and efficient way to inspire and facilitate discovery, learning, discussion, and engagement.
+A question may begin trending immediately, attracting a string of answers of different lengths, styles, and perspectives.
+A question may also remain relevant and accumulate answers over a long period of time, reflecting the timeless value of such content.
+As we accumulate experience in comprehending content through understanding users and content creators through our TopicRank algorithms, we are able to effectively facilitate creation of high-quality content and its distribution to users for consumption.
+In addition to Q&As, Zhihu's content can be contributed in the form of articles to facilitate more focused discussions in particular fields and to build systematic knowledge graphs.
 Users can also form and join groups to explore their commonality.

 Aside from the Zhihu content available to all users, we offer a paid Yan Selection membership program where we curate premium content for our subscribing members.
-The premium content primarily consists of works contributed by professional or experienced content creators and high-quality works licensed by third parties.
-As of December 31, 2022, the Yan Selection membership program provides access to 4.2 million pieces of premium content, such as fictions and novels, other books and magazines, live and recorded lectures, and audio books, serving a wide range of users who view for pleasure, look to acquire knowledges and skills, and search for credible references.
-We diligently expand and curate premium content offerings to satisfy the demand of our increasing subscribing members, which incentivizes the growth of our subscribing members and strengthens our trustworthy brand image.
+Our premium content primarily consists of works contributed by professional or experienced content creators and high-quality works licensed by third parties.
+As of December 31, 2023, the Yan Selection membership program offers access to 4.9 million pieces of premium content, such as fictional stories and novels, other books and magazines, live and recorded lectures, and audio books, serving a wide range of users who consume content for pleasure or for acquiring knowledge and skills, as well as those searching for credible references.
+Our continuous expansion of premium content offerings aims to unlock commercialization potential and benefit a broader audience.
+In May 2023, we officially launched Yanyan Story, an app dedicated to boutique short-form stories for subscribing members who prefer a dedicated and immersive reading experience.
+We are also diligently expanding other premium content offerings to satisfy the demands of our expanding subscriber base, which incentivizes further growth of our subscribing members, strengthens our trustworthy brand image, and effectively contributes to the rapid growth in paid membership revenue.